 Please click on the top toolbar to find out about planned closures.

 The toll for motor vehicles and motor cycles to cross the bridge is £1.
 A discount is available by purchasing a Crossing Card.
-Coins are accepted at the barriers (£2, £1, 50p, 20p, 10p only - no change given).
+Contactless cards and coins are accepted at the barriers (£2, £1, 50p, 20p, 10p only - no change given, no reciepts available).
 Change can be given at the Toll Booths at either side of the bridge.
-Card payments are accepted at the toll booths only - please park and pay.
+Card payments (contactless and chip and pin) are also accepted at the toll booths only - please park and pay.

 For people with a 'BS' postcode in receipt of the higher rate mobility component of Disability Living Allowance or the enhanced rate mobility component of the Personal Independence Payment, a concessionary card with with unlimited crossings over a 12-month period is available for £10 on production of the relevant certification.

 There is no charge for pedestrians, cyclists or horses.
 If you would like to ride across the bridge, please follow the cycle lane signs which will direct you around the toll barriers and back onto the roadway.
 You must dismount if you wish to cross using the pedestrian footway.
 The toll is applicable to motorcyclists.

 The bridge has a weight limit of 4 tons gross weight or two and a half tons axle weight.
 There is a weighbridge in the road on both approaches to the bridge.
 If your vehicle is too heavy, the barriers will lock, preventing you from crossing.
 Please follow the instructions given by the toll attendants.

 The toll barriers can accomodate a maximum vehicle width of 2.4 metres.

 Why is there a toll?